cdsittampalam/documentation/docs/Security & Cryptography.md

 BLS uses elliptic curve cryptography combined with bi-linear mapping to calculate public keys, private keys, and signatures.
 Bi-linear mapping features algebra.
 Through its mathematics, BLS allows the creation of shorter signatures for more efficient signing.

 :::info
-Cryptography in Qredo is built from the [Apache Milagro project]: (https://milagro.apache.org/users.html) More information is also available from Qredo's Yellow Paper [here]:(https://www.qredo.com/yellow-paper)
+Cryptography in Qredo is built from the Apache Milagro project.
+More information is also available from Qredo's Yellow Paper.
 :::